FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     ![Oculus Install Wizard](img/install_oculus_wizard_step_0.jpg)

 2. The *Settings* screen opens.
 Select *Keys* page from the left side menu.
 The wizard will load the introduction page.
-Click the *Redeem Code* link to begin.
+Click the *Redeem Code* page link to begin.

     ![Oculus Install Wizard](img/install_oculus_wizard_step_1.jpg)

 3. If you haven't used the wizard before on this device, you have probably not logged in yet.
-Click the *Go to Login* button to go to Oculus login page.
+Click the *Go to Login* button to load the Oculus login page.

     ![Oculus Install Wizard](img/install_oculus_wizard_step_2.jpg)